Security Guide

 Which systems, access paths, and boundaries apply?

-How will testing, documentation, and prioritization be handled?
+How will testing, documentation, and prioritization work?

 Framework

-Rights, RoE, test windows, and points of contact.
+Rights, RoE, time windows, and contacts.

 When is a pentest needed?

-• before go-live, audits, or certification
+• before go-live, audits, or certifications

 • after major architecture changes